-For the last few months the news has been full of horrific stories of sexual harrasment and even sex crimes against women, men and, in some cases, children.
+For the last few months the news has been full of moral failures of sexual harrassment and even sex crimes against women, men and, in some cases, children.
 Prominent men, from senators to actors to Hollywood producers, have been exposed as sexual predators.

 Sadly, in the church world, it’s not that much different.
 I’ve heard it far too many times over the last 30 years of ministry, “So and so was just accused of a sexual crime”…or…”a moral failure” or something to that effect.